Manufacturing and Nonmanufacturing Costs

 • Zero ending balance (*).

-(*) Note: The Factory Overhead account may have a balance different from zero after overhead costs are applied to the Work-in-Process Inventory account during the period.
+(*) Note: The Factory Overhead account may have a balance other than zero after overhead costs are applied to the Work-in-Process Inventory account during the period.
 This may happen when actual overhead costs incurred are different from the overhead costs applied to the Work-in-Process Inventory account.
-However, the calculation of overhead application rate and determining how to treat the balance in the account after period end is beyond the scope of this lecture.
+However, the calculation of overhead application rate and determining how to treat the balance in the account after period end is beyond the scope of this tutorial.
 For this illustration, we assumed that the entire balance in the Factory Overhead account is transferred to the Work-in-Process account and the ending account balance is zero.

 Illustration 10: Factory overhead T-account